-- Lessons learned from the pandemic regarding transport requirements and taking these forward to influence transport propulsion design and application
+- Gain insight into the lessons learned from the pandemic regarding air pollution and how these are being taken forward to influence transport propulsion design and application

-- Insight into scale-up challenge for sustainable fuels and how this is being managed
+- Grasp the overall scale-up challenge for sustainable fuels and how this is being managed

 Our expert speaker panel includes the following presenters: